worming004/biblio/content/biblio/books.md

 ## Cyber Security

 - Cybersecurity Myths and Misconceptions Avoiding the Hazards and Pitfalls that Derail Us
-  - Loaned to Maï Leroy
 - Real-World Cryptography
 - Threat Modeling A Practical Guide for Development Teams
-  - Loaned to Maï Leroy
 - Threat Modeling Designing For Security
-  - Loaned to Maï Leroy
 - Threats What Every Engineer Should Learn From Star Wars

 ## Language and protocol specific